 Big Car: Bringing art to people and people to art. from Big Car on Vimeo.

 One of Indy’s most revered architectural wonders and cultural destinations, The Athenaeum is home to a number of performance and exhibition spaces, from the Biergarten outside to various niches and stages inside.
 The premier space, however, where American Cabaret Theatre held fort for many years, is a vast and impressive auditorium, somehow both grand and intimate at the same time.
-It is now a host to various theater performances, along with musical acts and other festivities (including NUVO’s own Cultural Vision Award ceremony the past couple years), and the lobby outside the main theater has become a vibrant visual arts exhibition space as well.
+It is now a host to various theater performances, along with musical acts and other festivities.

 This not-for-profit art organization takes a multi-faceted approach to making Indy an engaging cultural and arts destination.
 This involves advocacy, monetary support and partnering with like-minded organizations.
 The ACI not only provides grants to individual artists—such as the Creative Renewal Arts Fellowship—and to arts organizations, but it provides gallery venues for locally based artists in the form of the Artsgarden and Gallery 924.
 The ACI also finds creative ways to involve local artists in the beautification of the city.
 One of its most recent ventures in this regard is the “46 for XLVI” citywide murals program, in which it partnered with the city of Indianapolis.

 There are any number of reasons to love this Broad Ripple staple.
 The location is great, the staff is friendly and the food is always good.
 In particular, vegetarians and vegans will find plenty to eat at this charming and affordable Victorian home converted into a restaurant.
-Known for its fresh and delicious food, 3 Sisters is making a healthy mark on the Broad Ripple area; go for a walk on the canal after your meal for an added perk.
-3 Sisters is a great option for breakfast and lunch, offering great vegetarian and vegan alternatives to the classics.
-Plan to make a day in the Broad Ripple area as meals usually go on for a few hours.
+The only thing that's changed in the past few decades?
+The address.